devisd/docs/README_EN.md

 ### Confirm Component (`<Confirm />`)

 The `Confirm` component prompts the user to verify their email.
-It includes elements such as:

-- **Title and Text:** Displays a title and text to inform the user about the email confirmation process.

-- **Button:** Triggers the verification process.
+It includes a button to trigger the verification process.

 Example Code: